All Episodes

 No reason to believe it.

-If he backs off, I'm going to be one of the people that's yelling and screaming about how we were lied to and this is unacceptable and there needs to be accountability, but you know, you can expect that, and a lot of us will be doing that.
+If he backs off, I'm going to be one of the people that's yelling and screaming about how we were lied to, and this is unacceptable, and there needs to be accountability.

-And whether our yelling and screaming matters or not, you know, who knows.
+And whether our yelling and screaming matters or not, you know, who knows?

-And if the future of this country is so terrifying that you have people who are holding these crying sessions and they need this sort of group therapy at universities and they need to create the safe spaces.
+If it's so bad, and if the future of this country is so terrifying that you have people who are holding these crying sessions and they need this sort of group therapy at universities and they need to create the safe spaces.

 What do they see that the rest of us don't?

-They really believe that Trump is going to engage in uh sort of fascistic rounding up of people.
+They really believe that Trump is going to engage in sort of fascistic rounding up of people.

 What are the concerns?